Obsidian-TTRPG-Community/13th-Age-SRD-Markdown/Compendium/13A/Classes/Cleric.md

 3rd level spell: Each target also gains `dice: 1d10`temporary hit points per point of the attack bonus.

-5th level spell: Each target also gains 2d10 temporary hit points instead of `dice: 1d10`per point of the attack bonus.
+5th level spell: Each target also gains `dice: 2d10` temporary hit points instead of `dice: 1d10`per point of the attack bonus.

 7th level spell: All attack bonuses granted by the spell increase by +1.

-9th level spell: Each target also gains `dice: 3d10`temporary hit points instead of 2d10 per point of the attack bonus.
+9th level spell: Each target also gains `dice: 3d10`temporary hit points instead of `dice: 2d10` per point of the attack bonus.

 ##### Cure Wounds